McKinsey Interview Process: 6 Steps to an Offer (2026)

 Same day to 1 week

 On-campus recruiting at target schools generally has a shorter and more defined timeline since interview dates are preset.
-If you have an exploding offer from another firm, tell your McKinsey recruiter immediately.
-McKinsey will often accelerate the timeline in these situations.
+If you have an exploding offer from another firm, tell your McKinsey recruiter immediately, since McKinsey will often accelerate the timeline in these situations.

 Is the McKinsey Interview Process Different for Experienced Hires?